ooni/probe/docs/source/writing_tests.rst

 By default the ``inputProcessor`` is set to read the file line by line and strip newline characters.
-To change this behavior you must set the ``inputProcessor`` attribute to a function that takes as arugment a file descriptor and yield the next item.
+To change this behavior you must set the ``inputProcessor`` attribute to a function that takes as argument a file descriptor and yield the next item.
 The default ``inputProcessor`` looks like this::